 Summary

-A 2-core 2GB VPS running Ubuntu 22.04, Docker, and OpenClaw—secured with Nginx authentication and a firewall—can be fully set up in under half an hour.
-Ongoing maintenance is handled automatically by scheduled tasks and monitoring, leaving very little to manage day-to-day.
+A 2-core 2GB VPS running Ubuntu 22.04, Docker, and OpenClaw โ secured with Nginx authentication and a proper firewall โ can be fully set up in under half an hour.
+After that, most maintenance is handled automatically through scheduled tasks and monitoring, so thereโs almost nothing left to babysit day-to-day.

-The prerequisite for an AI assistant to be genuinely useful is that it's always available.
-A VPS is what makes that possible.
+The real requirement for an AI assistant to be useful is that itโs always available.
+A VPS is what actually makes that possible.